andreasschmittner/blog/_posts/2021-02-22-Cold-Events-and-Global-Warming.md

 layout: post
 title: Cold Events and Global Warming
 ---
-xThe recent extreme cold event in the US has raised questions about its relation with human-caused warming.
+The recent extreme cold event in the US has raised questions about its relation with human-caused warming.
 In the public discussion I've noticed the broadly held misconception that global warming increases those events or makes them worse.
 I don't think there is solid scientific evidence for this.
 To the contrary, I think the evidence indicates that, if anything, those events become less extreme and less frequent with global warming.